Elizabeth Vale

 Health performance in Elizabeth Vale is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Elizabeth Vale faces significant health challenges, with various conditions affecting both younger and older age groups.
-Private health cover is relatively low at approximately 46%, covering around 2,126 people, compared to the national average of 55.7%.
+Elizabeth Vale faces significant health challenges, as assessed by AreaSearch through mortality rates and chronic condition prevalence.
+Multiple health conditions affect both younger and older age groups.
+Private health cover is low at approximately 46% of the total population (~2,126 people), compared to Greater Adelaide's 52.7% and the national average of 55.7%.

 Frequently Asked Questions - Health